 - Meanwhile, add water to another saucepan and boil the basmati rice for 10 minutes.

-- Add ½ juice of a lime to the curry, plate the rice, then add some flaked almonds on top.
+- Add the lime juice to the curry, plate the rice, then add some flaked almonds on top.

 Amount Per Serving Calories 689Total Fat 41gSaturated Fat 20gTrans Fat 0gUnsaturated Fat 17gCholesterol 0mgSodium 665mgCarbohydrates 69gFiber 11gSugar 12gProtein 19g